Tax Installments Canada: The Self-Employed Guide to Quarterly Payments

 Quick Answer

 You must pay quarterly tax instalments if your net tax owing exceeds $3,000 in the current year AND exceeded $3,000 in at least one of the two prior years ($1,800 threshold in Quebec).
 The four deadlines are March 15, June 15, September 15, and December 15.
-Missing them triggers daily compound interest plus a penalty equal to 50% of the interest charged on any shortfall.
+Missing them triggers daily compound interest, plus an instalment penalty if that interest tops $1,000 for the year.

 The Installment Trap: Why Your Second Year Hits Harder